labzero/adpq/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 # Technical Approach

+## Introduction
+The Lab Zero team’s approach to product development and software delivery is very close to the steps outlined in the U.S. Digital Services Playbook.
+In the abbreviated timeline for this assessment, our team engaged with target users to gain a deeper understanding of their needs and to test solution ideas.
+Collaboration between roles let the team choose best-of-breed designs that could be feasibly delivered within the timeline.
+Our engineers chose modern tools that supported our need to bring features together quickly and deliver them continually through the timeline with a high degree of quality.
+The team’s high level of rigor in engineering—gleaned from years of experience delivering mission-critical applications—results in code that’s easy to adapt to meet evolving business needs.

 ## Architectural Approach
 This web application consists of a modern React.js app (Single Page Application) that consumes a JSON API backend written in Elixir using the Phoenix framework backed by a Postgres database.
 We considered using Shopify or Spree but ultimately decided to build the prototype from scratch.
 This decision enabled us to demonstrate our ability to develop an easy-to-use application designed in light of careful and deliberate conversations with real users.